KEW ROYAL BOTANIC GARDENS

-You will need to be qualified to PhD level with at least five years postdoctoral experience, with specialist knowledge in a field of science relevant to plant resources.
-You will have sufficient skills and experience to plan and develop a world-class research programme in plant resources (e.g. breeding and pre-breeding, genomics, modelling, bioenergy and biometeorology).
+You will need to be qualified to PhD level with significant postdoctoral experience, with specialist knowledge in a field of science relevant to pursuing monographic research on the Orchidaceae.
+You will have sufficient skills and experience to plan and develop a world-class research programme on the orchid family, contributing to the collections at Kew (e.g. plant systematics, taxonomy, genomics, evolutionary biology, biogeography, ecology).

 This will include the ability to motivate, manage and mentor a small team of researchers, which might include PhD and postdoctoral students.
-You will also have a good track record in research funding, and evidence of managing budgets.
-Your publication record should demonstrate a broad and deep knowledge of crops and/or other plant resources, and a range of research skills.
+You will also have a good track record in securing research funding, and evidence of managing budgets.
+Your publication record should demonstrate a broad and deep knowledge of the systematics and evolution of the orchids, and a range of research skills.

 We are committed to equality of opportunity and welcome applications from all sections of the community.
 We guarantee to interview all disabled applicants who meet the essential criteria for the post.